-It can be difficult to know where to start with anti-aging injectables, especially with so many products to choose from—BOTOX, Dysport, JUVÉDERM, and Sculptra are just a few.
-My Orlando visitors often know what they want to look like or what they would like to improve, but aren’t sure which product is their best choice to do so.
+It can be difficult to know where to start with anti-aging injectables, especially with so many products available—from neurotoxins like BOTOX and Dysport to JUVÉDERM, Sculptra, and other dermal fillers.
+My Orlando, FL, patients often know what they want to look like or what they would like to improve, but aren’t sure which product is their best choice to do so.
 That’s why my team of master certified injectors and I dedicate time to answering your questions and making personalized recommendations when you visit us for a consultation.

 To help you begin your research, I’ve created this guide to what these treatments have in common, how they are different, and which approach (or combination of approaches) may be right for you.